7eina/OFIQ-Project-Local-GUI/README.md

     pyinstaller --onefile --add-data "templates;templates" ofiq_gui.py
 ```
 3. The executable will be located in the `dist/` folder.
 Distribute the executable along with instructions for users to place the `OFIQ-Project-main` directory in the same folder.

+#### Using the GUI
+1. Uploading Images:
+    - Select one or more facial images using the file upload button on the homepage.

+2. Selecting Attributes
+   - Check the attributes you want to analyze from the list provided.

+3. Viewing Results
+    - After processing, the results page will display each image alongside its quality scores for the selected attributes.

+4. Downloading Results
+   - Click the "Download Excel" button to save the results as an Excel file for further analysis.